barryclark/jekyll-now/_posts/2018-04-09-Broetchen-API-released!.md

 The LinkSmart team is proud to announce Broetchen API.
 Major releases are maintained to ensure that the involved services are interoperable, well documented and ready to use.
-Services of a major release work standalone but can also be integrated into a consistent LinkSmart® platform deployment.
+Services of a major release work standalone but can also be integrated into a consistent LinkSmart platform deployment.

-Broetchen API is the first major release of next generation LinkSmart®.
+Broetchen API is the first major release of next generation LinkSmart.
 It includes the basic services for setting up device abstraction, service provisioning, time-series data storage and stream mining/learning functionalities.
 Broetchen API works seamlessly with the  [SenML](https://tools.ietf.org/html/draft-jennings-senml-10)  data model.

 ![components](https://raw.githubusercontent.com/linksmart/blog/master/_posts/resources/2018-04-09-Broetchen-API-released-components.png)